saraginov/learn-go/golangBootcamp/section3/37to47variables.md

 A name cannot start with a number or punctuation.
 Cannot contain punctuation whatsoever.

-Obviously can;t use reserved keywords as variable names.
+Obviously can't use reserved keywords as variable names.

 Once a variable's type has been declared, it cannot be changed!

 ## zero values

+Once a variable has been declared, if it is not initialized explicitly, Golang initializes it on it's own to the corresponding data type zero value.

 boolean: false
 numeric: 0